kirkgo/containers-docker-fundamentals/README.md

 # containers-docker-fundamentals
-Repository for classroom about Containers and Docker Fundamentals
+Repository for classroom about Docker Fundamentals